karlskewes/spinnaker-kustomize-original/README.md

 ## Configuration

+During application startup default configuration is loaded from `/opt/<service>/config/<service>.yml`

-Spinnaker reads custom configuration from: `/opt/spinnaker/config/`.
+Custom configuration is loaded from: `/opt/spinnaker/config/`.

-See: `./overlays/config/files/clouddriver-local.yml`.
+You can add your config to: `./overlays/config/files/clouddriver-local.yml`.

 This file is added to the `clouddriver` ConfigMap and mounted into the container at `/opt/spinnaker/config/clouddriver-local.yml`.

-You can find the default configuration file for each service in the services git repository.
-Check out the branch related to the version you are running.
-For release 1.29.0 check out branch `release-1.29.x`.

 The Java services leverage Spring Boot framework so some configuration is defined via Spring Boot [common application properties](https://docs.spring.io/spring-boot/docs/2.4.13/reference/html/appendix-application-properties.html#common-application-properties).